Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Introduction and Summary

-Methodologically, we employ: (i) a null bivector formalism to decompose curvature and Killing--Yano tensors in type-D Einstein geometries (Section~\ref{sec:biv}); (ii) covariant (coordinate-free) manipulations of all quantities involved, including the five first integrals; and (iii) a Dirac-bracket reduction that yields a non-degenerate, 10-dimensional physical phase space enforcing the TD SSC along phase-space trajectories and removing degeneracies associated with local Lorentz invariance (Section~\ref{10DPS}).
+A companion Mathematica notebook \cite{MMA_IntegO2} provides explicit coordinate verification of all identities derived in this work in a Kerr--Newman--de Sitter background, using the \emph{RGTC} package~\cite{Bonanos:2003RGTC, Bonanos:RGTC_webpage}.

-For $\kappa = 1$, integrability enables the construction of action--angle variables, frequency maps, resonance analyses, and tractable conservative resonance treatments for waveform modelling, generalizing geodesic and linear-in-spin developments.
-For $\kappa \neq 1$, the breakdown of the quadratic invariant suggests that non-integrable features may arise at quadratic order in spin for neutron stars and exotic compact objects, with potential implications for EMRI parameter inference with LISA.
-These applications are left to future work.
+For $\kappa=1$, integrability at quadratic order in spin opens the door to constructing action--angle variables~\cite{Schm.02, WitzAA.22}, frequency maps~\cite{Dean.99}, Hamiltonian frequencies and resonances \cite{Schm.02, BrGeHiPRL.15, ZeLuWi.20, Lynch.al.24}, Hamilton-Jacobi equation \cite{Carter.68,WitzHJ.19}, perturbation (KAM-type) theory \cite{HinFle.08, Xue.20}, symplectic integrators \cite{Wu.al.21, Wang.al.21} and post-adiabatic waveform models that incorporate the secondary's quadrupole structure~\cite{Fa.al.12,St.15,RahBha.23,Timogiannis:2023pop,Shahzadi:2025ebj,RahShaPouMat.26}, generalizing existing geodesic and linear-in-spin developments for EMRI modelling \cite{HinFle.08, MiPo.21,Mathews:2025nyb}.
+For $\kappa \neq 1$, the absence of enough invariants suggests that non-integrable (and thus chaotic) dynamics may arise at quadratic order in spin for neutron stars and exotic compact objects, as has been explored at (nonlinear in spin) dipolar order and in non-Kerr spacetimes in, e.g., \cite{Suzuki:1996gm,Suzuki:1999si,Apostolatos:2009vu,LukWit.21,Destounis:2021mqv,Destounis:2021rko}, with implications for parameter inference with their gravitational--wave signals.
+In addition to the spin-induced quadrupole treated here, tidal interactions with the background curvature also arise at quadrupolar order.
+They typically break integrability, as we explored in a dedicated follow-up work \cite{Ra.NoCarter.26}.